Indian Ocean: Dhaka, Canberra to collaborate on maritime security

 Earlier, she also called on Prime Minister Sheikh Hasina and Home Minister Asaduzzaman Khan.

-Penny Wong, who is the first Australian Foreign Minister visiting Bangladesh in the last 26 years, arrived in Dhaka this morning.
-Tomorrow, she will be visiting the Rohingya camps in Cox's Bazar.
+Penny Wong, who is the first Australian Foreign Minister visiting Bangladesh in the last 26 years, arrived in Dhaka yesterday morning.
+Today, she will be visiting the Rohingya camps in Cox's Bazar.

 She said she told Asaduzzaman Khan that Australia would bring the head of their coastguard to Bangladesh to talk to the head of Bangladesh Coastguard in order to bring about a fruitful cooperation.